mathcass/ai-safety/customer-support-agent/README.md

 You can run this scenario by installing all of the dependencies (see the parent directory's Makefile) and running `make` here.

+The code for the interaction is in this directory and is almost verbatim what appears in Anthropic's tutorial.
+The main additions are adding [some tools here](https://github.com/mathcass/ai-safety/blob/main/customer-support-agent/config.py#L174-L258), and giving the agent the ability to call them.

 ## The "gotcha" moment

 Here, I was able to get the agent to be manipulated by some search results and